-Confused about iOS 12+’s Screen Time feature?
-If so, you are not alone!
-We see quite a few comments and emails every day about how to use this feature.
-In particular, many parents (and grandparents or guardians) want to know how to use Screen Time for keeping track of their children’s iDevice use.
-Since many of these families also share a Family Sharing Account, we’re diving deep into how to use Screen Time with those family plans.
+Confused about Apple’s Screen Time feature?
+If so, you aren’t alone!
+We get a lot of comments and emails about how to use this feature.
+In particular, parents and guardians want to know how to use Screen Time to track how much their children are using their devices.

-- 5 How To Check Screen Time on iPhone
+- How to reset the Screen Time Passcode on iOS 12

 Enable Screen Time for Family Sharing